 Although there is no fixed model for what an English Language Lab should look like or include, they typically include the following elements.

 - Teacher station – This might be a laptop or a desktop PC, but this phrase refers to the device used by the teacher to control and deliver language instruction.
 Each different language lab supplier uses a different software console to do this.

-- Student station – Usually referring to the means by which students engage with their language learning resources, this is typically a desktop, laptop or tablet.
+- Student station – Usually referring to the means by which students engage with their language learning resources, this is typically a special audio equipment or a normal desktop computer, laptop or tablet.

 - Language lab headset – A good quality language learning headset is an essential element of an English language lab.
 It enables students to listen to English language content as well as allowing them to record their own voice in any speaking tasks.

 - Server – This hosts the language lab software (see below) and brings together learner and educator.
 The server may be located at the individual institution or may also be hosted in the cloud.